My Honest Le Tote Review

-Le Tote is a clothing rental subscription that gives you access to an endless closet but does it truly deliver?
+Le Tote is a clothing rental subscription that gives you access to an endless closet of fresh styles without breaking the bank.
 I signed up to discover the good and the bad and here are some of my #hottakes!

 |Is It Worth It?||

 |I’d Recommend Le Tote If You||